s0uravk/python-challenge/README.md

 This script requires the data being proccessed to be in a specific format with name of candidates in third column listed as many times as total votes have been cast to them.

-PyBank main.py file, upon execution , retrieve the data form election_dat.csv file, process it and showcase the results in terminal and create an output file in analysis folder in PyPoll folder.
+PyBank main.py file, upon execution , retrieve the data form election_data.csv file, process it and showcase the results in terminal and create an output file in analysis folder in PyPoll folder.